Library databases overview

 It can be useful to start with a multidisciplinary search and then go into the subject-specific databases.
 The subject databases will have more advanced search limiters, and more relevant subject terms.

-The search box on the Library homepage is our multiple database search tool, Thoreau.
-Thoreau searches most, but not all, of our databases.
+The search box on the Library homepage is our multiple database search tool.
+This search box searches most, but not all, of our databases.
 It's a good place to start when you are not sure which subject database might have articles on your topic.
 It is also a great place to go for a broader search when you are getting few results in a subject database.